altwalker/altwalker/docs/how-tos/shared-state.rst

 --------

 GraphWalker allows you to link together two (or more) models with a **shared state**.
-Each *shared state* has a name that identifies it, every vertex that have the same name are linked.
+Each *shared state* has a name that identifies it, all vertices that have the same name are linked together.

 If two (or more) vertices have the same **shared state** now the path can jump from one vertex to another.